arieshan/Algorithm/source/_posts/Longest Common Prefix.md

 ***

 ### Analysis:
 use two loops check from the start of both string, find the mismatch position and return.
-The shorter one's length is the end of the loop.
+The shortest one's length is the end of the loop.
 Need to consider no prefix and whole match these two conditions.
+Time Complexity is O(kn)

 ***